-A Brookings Institute report found that two-thirds of these guardianship proceedings are commenced by nursing homes and hospitals looking to take over control of an AIP's assets in order to ensure payment for their services.
+A recent report found that two-thirds of these guardianship proceedings are commenced by nursing homes and hospitals looking to take over control of an AIP's assets in order to ensure payment for their services - and these applications tend to be looked upon favorably by the courts.

-Once the legal guardian is appointed, they may only spend the assets on the AIP.
-So you end up with the state's plan - spend it all on mom or dad's care until there's nothing left.
+Once the legal guardian is appointed, after considerable time and resources have been expended, the guardian may only spend the assets on the AIP.
+So you end up with the state's plan - spend it on mom or dad until there's nothing left.
 Technically, the guardian may make an application for the judge's permission to protect assets.
-However, guardians often fail to do this and, even when they do apply, the judge may turn the application down.
+However, guardians often fail to do this and, even when they do apply, the judge may turn the application down, an experience that this writer has had happen to one unfortunate client.

-As you can readily see, having a plan for disability is essential to having "control".
+As you can readily see, having a plan for disability is essential to having experienced elder law estate planning firm, or it's fingers crossed and hope for the best.

+"control".
 You're only as good as your back-up plan.
-And with long-term care now costing up to twenty thousand dollars a month, without a plan for disability there may be nothing left for your family.
-In our view, it's either you have a plan prepared by an experienced elder law estate planning firm, or it's fingers crossed and hoping for the best.
+And with nursing homes now costing up to twenty thousand dollars a month, without a plan for disability there may be nothing left for your family after you're gone.
+In our view, it's either you have a plan prepared by an as before but the assets transfer to your heirs at death without a probate court proceeding.
+As most people know, wills have to be "probated" at death - a court proceeding to prove the will valid - before the executor is authorized to distribute the assets to the heirs.